 I make digital and physical libraries as the Library of Approximate Location, and I install them down dirt roads around California, Nevada, Utah, and beyond.
 I'd love to come install one near you, so please invite me.

-I co-present PLACE TALKS, a visual lecture series on location that takes place at the Prelinger Library, with Nicole Lavelle.
+I formerly co-presented PLACE TALKS, a visual lecture series on location that takes place at the Prelinger Library, with Nicole Lavelle.
 Speaking of the Prelinger Library, I am also a librarian in residence there.
 (I am currently on hiatus from hosting, but I will be back!)

 I make money by working as an archivist, specifically as the Digital Archivist at the University of California, San Francisco.
 As part of this I spend a lot of time working with other UC Archivists to make helpful documentation for people in our field.
 Some recent work that I'm especially proud of is this and this.